whyboris/utilitarianism.net/content/glossary.md

 _→ Main article:_ [_Expectational utilitarianism_](/types-of-utilitarianism#expectational-utilitarianism-versus-objective-utilitarianism)

-Expectational utilitarianism is the view we should promote _expected_ wellbeing, as opposed to the wellbeing an action will _in fact_ produce.
+Expectational utilitarianism is the view we should promote _expected_ well-being, as opposed to the well-being an action will _in fact_ produce.
 Expectational utilitarianism states we should choose the actions with the highest expected value.[^20] The expected value of an action is the sum of the value of each of the potential outcomes multiplied by the probability of that outcome occurring.
 So, for example, according to expectational utilitarianism, we should choose a 10% chance of saving 1,000 lives over a 50% chance of saving 150 lives because the former option saves an expected 100 lives (= 10% \* 1,000 lives) whereas the latter option saves an expected 75 lives (= 50% \* 150 lives).

-The main alternative to expectational utilitarianism is _objective utilitarianism_, on which the rightness of an action depends on the wellbeing it will _in fact_ produce.
+The main alternative to expectational utilitarianism is _objective utilitarianism_, on which the rightness of an action depends on the well-being it will _in fact_ produce.

 </details>